 While we don’t consider any of the above data segments to be sensitive, we think its important to provide this transparency to help you have a better idea of which segments might be collected by us, so you can make informed decisions.
 And we don’t use any data segments to determine credit worthiness, for insurance underwriting or similar purposes.

 We do not target children under the age of thirteen (13).
-Children under the age of 13 may be placed into one of our general audience segments, based on the web activity of the computer/browser they are using.
-We are unable to prevent this as we do not collect personally identifiable information and we don’t collect information with the intent of identifying users as being under the age of 13.
+Children under the age of 13 may be placed into one of our general audience segments, based on the web activity of the device they are using.
+We are unable to prevent this as we do not collect PII and we don’t collect information with the intent of identifying users as being under the age of 13.

 To make advertising more relevant to you, the audience segments we create are used by us, our clients and partners, including advertisers and publishers, to deliver targeted advertising on the Internet.

-In the process of serving an advertisement to a consumer, we, or our partners, may decide to serve an ad based on the audience segment(s) that a particular customer is in, and/or other information we have about the user or site the ad comes from.
+In the process of serving an advertisement to a consumer, we, or our partners, may decide to serve an ad based on the audience segment(s) that a particular customer is in, and/or other information we have about the user, site or mobile app the ad comes from.

 The data we collect is also used for reporting purposes, to give our clients more information about the performance of their advertising campaigns, and to improve performance over time.

-Our OBA services are used by advertisers, publishers and other companies providing online advertising services.
-We may share aggregated, non-personal information and audience segments with these clients to enable them to deliver targeting advertising.
-We only share this information with authorized third parties and we require them to follow the same OBA principles and practices we adhere to.
-When you opt-out of our services, we stop sharing OBA data with these third parties.
+Our IBA services are used by advertisers, publishers and other companies providing digital advertising services.
+We may share aggregated, non-personally identifiable information and audience segments with these clients to enable them to deliver targeting advertising.
+We only share this information with authorized third parties and we require them to follow the same IBA principles and practices we adhere to.
+When you opt-out of our services, we stop sharing IBA data with these third parties.